mdn/content/files/en-us/web/progressive_web_apps/guides/making_pwas_installable/index.md

 On desktop:

-- Chrome, Edge & Safari support installing PWAs on all supported desktop operating systems.
+- Chromium browsers support installing PWAs that have a manifest file on all supported desktop operating systems.
-- Firefox only supports installing PWAs on desktop with an [unofficial extension](https://addons.mozilla.org/en-US/firefox/addon/pwas-for-firefox/).
+- Firefox and Safari do not support installing PWAs using a manifest file.

 On mobile: